seananderson/ggplot2-FISH554/README.md

 ## An introduction to ggplot2

+This repository has notes and exercises to help you teach yourself how to rapidly explore data with the ggplot2 R package.

-Course notes and exercises on ggplot2 for the FISH554 class at the University of Washington.
+It was written as a self-study component for the FISH554 class at the University of Washington.

 ### Instructions